dronefly-garden/dronefly/docs/guide_for_participants.rst

 and existing users to Discord itself, the iNaturalist Discord Server, and its bots and channels.

-If you already know the :ref:`Discord Basics` and how to use Discord, you may wish to skip ahead to :ref:`Set Up Your Roles` and then the sections introducing you to :ref:`Participating` in the various channels on the server.
+If you already know the :ref:`guide_for_participants:Discord Basics` and how to use Discord, you may wish to skip ahead to :ref:`guide_for_participants:Set Up Your Roles` and then the sections introducing you to :ref:`guide_for_participants:Participating` in the various channels on the server.

-Once you're comfortable with all that, :ref:`Using the Discord Bots` addresses using Dronefly and Dumbo, and is the largest and most technical section of the Guide.
+Once you're comfortable with all that, :ref:`guide_for_participants:Using the Discord Bots` addresses using Dronefly and Dumbo, and is the largest and most technical section of the Guide.

-Finally, :ref:`Appendices` covers miscellaneous topics.
+Finally, :ref:`guide_for_participants:Appendices` covers miscellaneous topics.

 ==============
 Discord Basics